fstrauf/txApp/posts/budgeting-apps-nz-privacy-guide-2025.md

 *Reality*: Apps are easier to start, harder to customize.
 Once you set up your own system, it's actually easier to use because it works exactly how you think.

 **"I don't know enough about spreadsheets!"**
 *Reality*: You need to learn about 5 formulas.
 If you can balance a checkbook, you can build a budget spreadsheet.
+And if you don't want to learn any formulas, you can [use our pre-built template that does all the work for you](/fuck-you-money-sheet).

 **"What if I mess something up?"**
 *Reality*: Google Sheets has version history.
 You can always go back.
 Plus, your mistakes teach you more about your money than any app ever could.